The Clear Edge

 When to fire: First month, they exceed the scope by 20%+ and push back on boundaries.
 Don’t wait for month 6.

-Red Flag 2: The Chronic Changer
+Red Flag 2: Chronic Changer Clients Who Force Constant Strategy Pivots

 Pattern: Changes direction every 2–3 weeks.
 Work completed is discarded.
 Never their fault, decisions changed.